mirage/mirage-www/tmpl/blog/announcing-mirage-35-release.md

 - [QubesDB can be requested in config.ml when the target is Xen](https://github.com/mirage/mirage/pull/807)

 You may also want to read the [MirageOS 3.2.0 announcement](https://discuss.ocaml.org/t/ann-mirage-3-2-0) and the [MirageOS 3.3.0 announcement](https://discuss.ocaml.org/t/mirage-3-3-0-released).

+## Next steps

+We are working on [further](https://github.com/mirage/mirage/issues/969) [changes](https://github.com/mirage/functoria/pull/167) which revise the `mirage` internal build system to [dune](https://dune.build).
+At the moment it uses `ocamlbuild`, `ocamlfind`, `pkg-config`, and `make`.
+The goal of this change is to make MirageOS more developer-friendly.
+On the horizon we have MirageOS unikernel monorepos, incremental builds, pain-free cross-compilation, documentation generation, ...